 Verizon is one of the top-rated TV and internet service providers.
 Period.
 XFINITY, on the other hand … we’ll say it’s working to improve its relationship with customers.
 Comcast spent hundreds of millions of dollars on improvements, but it still has a long way to go.
 If customer service is a pain point for you, we’d steer you toward Verizon Fios.

-Since 2010, Verizon ranks higher than any other cable, satellite, or fiber television provider (with one minor exception in 2014—it lost by one point to AT&T U-verse and DIRECTV).1 In 2016, Verizon was highest in ISP customer satisfaction in the East, South, and West.
-Since Verizon doesn’t serve the North Central region, that means Fios ranks best anywhere it serves.2
+Since 2010, Verizon ranks higher than most cable, satellite, or fiber television providers.
+1 In 2018, Verizon was highest in ISP customer satisfaction in the East.
+Overall, Fios ranks well anywhere it serves.2

-XFINITY doesn’t necessarily score high, but it did improve its ACSI rating for TV service by 15%, jumping from a score of 54 to 62 (out of 100)—we’re hoping this trend continues.3 XFINITY is not ranked well in any region—in fact, it consistently has some of the lowest scores.
-This isn’t to say Comcast hasn’t made efforts to improve, but the current state of customer satisfaction leaves something to be desired.4
+XFINITY doesn’t necessarily score high, but XFINITY is not ranked well in any region—in fact, it consistently has some of the lowest scores.3 This isn’t to say Comcast hasn’t made efforts to improve, but the current state of customer satisfaction leaves something to be desired.4

 Our advice: Verizon’s technical staff isn’t contracted; Fios sends its own experts for installation and technical issues.
 Other cable companies often contract out technicians, who may be less familiar.
 Most customers have claimed no major outages.
 Overall, Fios seems like the most reliable company for customers.